ilyasergey/YSC2229/resources/Syllabus.md

 Best-worst complexity for comparison-based sorting.
 Sorting in linear time: bucket sort and radix sort.

 Week 05a (Feb 11)
+Binary heaps.
+Heap-sort and its complexity.
+Priority queues.
+Week 05b (Feb 11)
 Binary-search trees.
 AVL trees.
-Week 05b (Feb 11)
-Binary heaps.
-Connection between searching and sorting.
-Heap-sort and its complexity.

 Week 06a (Feb 18)
 Abstract data types and representation independence.
-OCaml records, objects, and mutability.
 Representing, manipulating, and testing queues and lists.
 Memory management and algorithms for garbage collection.
 Patterns of memory inefficiency.

 Week 06b (Feb 18)
 Hash-functions and hash-tables.